Excel While You Work at Home!

 The dress code subject can be a sticky one for some people; it depends on the type of work, position, and expectations from yourself and your boss.
 Working from home may have a more flexible dress code, but you may still need to dress up some days, or some days you may not.
 This is definitely fun for me.
 In my line of work, I used to be dressing up for meetings, now it is a bit more flexible.

 3. Your Office Space.

 I call this my corner at home, where I do my work.
 It is an excellent idea if your home has enough rooms, but what if you don’t have a dedicated space.
-Finding the right balance, especially if other members are working from home as well.
-Considering the phone calls, video calls, and the set-up you need at home will make a difference in your day-to-day work.
+Finding the right balance, especially if other members are also working from home.
+Considering the phone calls, video calls, and the setup you need at home will make a difference in your day-to-day work.

 4. Change of Scenery